bmw330i/MCPHomeAutomation/ARCHITECTURE.md

 ## Overview

 This is a comprehensive home network infrastructure management system built around the Model Context Protocol (MCP) for intelligent automation and monitoring.
-The system manages a distributed network of devices including Mac Pros, Raspberry Pis, OpenWrt routers, and cloud servers, with specialized focus on large-scale data deduplication operations.
+The system manages a distributed network of devices including Mac Pros, Raspberry Pis, OpenWrt routers, and cloud servers, with specialized focus on secure infrastructure management and document access.

 ## Core Architecture Components